ZachYarbrough/portfolio/posts/first-nvim-plugin.md

 ![todo-list-demo](/images/posts/todo-list-demo.gif)

-One of the things I love most about using Neovim is how personal it can become.
-It’s not just a text editor, it’s a toolbox you can shape to fit exactly how you work.
+One of the things I love most about using Neovim is how personalized you can make it.
+It’s not just a simple text editor, it’s a toolbox you can shape to fit exactly how you work.
 Plugins play a huge role in that, and with Lua as the configuration language, it’s surprisingly approachable to write your own.
 Recently, I decided to try my hand at it and write my very first Neovim plugin: [todo-list.nvim](https://github.com/ZachYarbrough/todo-list.nvim).
 # Idea
 Like many developers, I rely on TODO, FIXME, and BUG comments in my code to track small tasks or problem areas.
 I’ve been using [todo-comments.nvim](https://github.com/folke/todo-comments.nvim/tree/main) for a bit, and it’s a fantastic plugin with tons of features.